eiriktsarpalis/TypeShape/README.md

 `System.Type` instance and then applies a variant of the visitor pattern to provide relevant type information per shape.

-TypeShape is not a metaprogramming library and does not emit code at runtime.

 ### Installing

 To incorporate TypeShape in your project place the following line in your